Ty Cobb: 1911–1914

-On August 13, 1912, the same day the Tigers were to play the New York Highlanders at Hilltop Park, Cobb reported that he and his wife were driving to a train station in Syracuse that was to transport him to the game when three intoxicated men had stopped him on the way.
-When Cobb got out of the car to confront the men, they had asked for money and instigated a physical fight, with Cobb defending himself from one of the men by punching him in the chin as another fled the scene.
-After being grabbed by the neck by the third man, the man had pulled a knife and stabbed him in the back before he forced him away and returned to his car to continue driving to the station for the game.
-Cobb refused to speak any further of the incident.
-He would go on to hit 2–3 with two singles and a run scored in the game, though the Tigers lost 2–3.
+On August 13, 1912, the Tigers were once again to play the New York Highlanders at Hilltop Park, Cobb reported that he and his wife were driving to a train station in Syracuse that was to transport him to the game when three intoxicated men had stopped him on the way.
+When Cobb got out of the car to confront the men, they demanded money and instigated a physical fight, with Cobb defending himself from one of the men by punching him in the chin as another fled the scene.
+After being grabbed by the neck by the third man, the man had pulled a knife and stabbed him in the back before he forced him away and returned to his car and continued driving to the station for the game.
+Cobb refused to speak further of the incident.
+He would go on to hit 2–3 with two singles and a run scored in the game, which the Tigers lost 2–3.

 For the 1912 season, Cobb again batted over .400 at .409, but Detroit sank to sixth place in the American League standings, by far a new low in the years following their pennant wins.

 In 1913, Cobb signed a contract worth $12,000 for the six-month season, making him likely the first baseball player in history to be paid a five-figure salary.
 This occurred in the same year where Cobb had allegedly grown pessimistic and was quoted as saying: "It seems I am a burden to the Detroit club, as a trespasser of its rules.
 If that be the case, let Mr. Navin put a price on me and I'll take a chance on being able to negotiate my own release.
 I don't think I shall ever play ball again.
 This is positively my last statement in this matter."
 This attributed statement was first published on an April 19, 1913, edition of the Los Angeles Herald.
 (Cobb did not play that day as the Tigers won 4–0 against the St. Louis Browns.)
 A second straight sixth-place campaign by Detroit probably contributed to his negativity.

-In June 1914, Cobb pleaded guilty to disturbing the peace after pulling a revolver during an argument at a Detroit butcher shop.
+In another off-field incident in June 1914, Cobb pled guilty to disturbing the peace for pulling a revolver during an argument at a Detroit butcher shop.
 He was fined $50.